The Class Actions Law Review: United Kingdom - England & Wales

 One of the notable differences between civil actions in England and certain other jurisdictions, particularly the US, is that there are no jury trials in English civil actions.
 This difference becomes apparent with quantum as English class action damages are typically much lower than in the US.

-The CPO applications that have so far been brought, in particular Mastercard (the claim value of which is £14 billion), indicate that significant damages may be sought through the collective proceedings regime.
+The CPO applications that have so far been brought, in particular Merricks (the claim value of which is £14 billion), indicate that significant damages may be sought through the collective proceedings regime.
 The sums that are potentially at stake will also be likely to provide a useful bargaining tool for claimants seeking to settle their claims instead of pursuing protracted litigation.